zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 RUN apt-get update && apt-get install -y --no-install-recommends YOUR_APT_PACKAGES
 ```

+#### Your project code files

+The files containing your pipeline and step code and all other necessary functions should also be available inside the image.
+Take a look at [which files are built into the image](../../../../docs/book/how-to/customize-docker-builds/which-files-are-built-into-the-image.md) page to learn more about what to include.

 {% hint style="info" %}
 Note that you also need Python, pip and zenml installed in your image.